 - Add olive oil to your dutch oven.
 Heat over medium high heat on your stove.
 Preheat oven to 350 degrees F.

-- Add spices for rub to a small bowl and mix until well incorporated. (curry, coriander, salt, garlic powder, cinnamon and paprika) Rub spices all over pork roast.
+- In a small bowl mix your curry, coriander, salt, garlic powder, cinnamon and paprika together.
+Rub this spice mixture all over pork roast.
 Place pork roast in the heated dutch oven and brown on all sides, about 4-5 minutes each.